Sv443-Network/UserUtils/docs.md

 ): void
 ```

-Intercepts all events dispatched on the `window` object and prevents the listeners from being called as long as the predicate function returns a truthy value.
+Intercepts all listeners for the given event dispatched on the `unsafeWindow` (GM only, with `@grant unsafeWindow`) or `window` object, by preventing all listeners from being called as long as the predicate function returns a truthy value.
 If no predicate is specified, all events will be discarded.
-This is essentially the same as [`interceptEvent()`](#interceptevent), but automatically uses the `unsafeWindow` (or falls back to regular `window`).
+This is essentially the same as [`interceptEvent()`](#interceptevent), but automatically uses the `unsafeWindow` or `window`, depending on availability.

-⚠️ This function should be called as soon as possible (I recommend using `@run-at document-start`), as it will only intercept events that are *attached* after this function is called.
+⚠️ This function should be called as soon as possible (I recommend using `@run-at document-start`), as it will only intercept events that are *attached after this function is called.*
-⚠️ In order to have the best chance at intercepting events, the directive `@grant unsafeWindow` should be set.
-⚠️ Due to this function modifying the `addEventListener` prototype, it might break execution of the page's main script if the userscript is running in an isolated context (like it does in FireMonkey).
+⚠️ Due to this function modifying the `addEventListener` prototype, it might break execution of the page's main script if the userscript is running in an isolated context, or in more restrictive browsers or userscript extensions (like FireMonkey).
 In that case, calling this function will throw an error.
+⚠️ In order to have the best chance at intercepting events in a userscript, the directive `@grant unsafeWindow` should be set.

 <details><summary><b>Example - click to view</b></summary>